hedgeye-bnovak/opal-static-project-template/README.md

 # FAQ

+## Sometimes the Firefox browser window doesn't refresh or it refreshes blank.
+Why?

+Don't know.
+Most of the time it works for me, and when it doesn't I just manually refresh the page.

 ## Isn't this gonna be painful when you get too many development files?

 You mean pain as in?